Skip to main content

 Malware And Spyware Risk

-Active Defense is intended to help identify risk patterns associated with mobile malware, spyware, stalkerware, and surveillance-oriented tooling.
+Active Defense is intended to help identify risk patterns associated with mobile malware, spyware, stalkerware, commercial surveillance tooling, and advanced targeted spyware.
 Examples of risk categories include:

 • Suspicious outbound communication behavior.